 SimpliSafe Old vs. New System

-SimpliSafe will continue to sell the SimpliSafe Original for the time being, but we recommend you opt for the SimpliSafe 3 if you’re a new customer for a few different reasons.
+SimpliSafe will continue to sell the SimpliSafe Original for the time being, but we recommend you opt for the latest SimpliSafe version if you’re a new customer for a few different reasons.

 First off, the new system is more secure.
 The original model actually has a major flaw that allowed anyone with a cheap piece of equipment to harvest customer PINs and even turn off the system from up to 200 yards away.
 This flaw wasn’t fixable and is probably the main reason why the brand had to completely upgrade.
 The new equipment also features enhanced signal encryption, which beefs up the security a little more as well.